 But that’s just for federal taxes.
 You’ll also have to pay state taxes, which may vary.
 It’s best to check with your tax professional or your state’s tax website for more information.

 Organizing your finances for your Amazon business might seem intimidating at first, but if you set up the proper bank accounts, bookkeeping software, and ongoing systems, it’ll make your life easier in the long run (especially at tax time!)

-For 1:1 help check out Wave Plus.
+For 1:1 help check out Wave Advisors.
 Our professional bookkeepers can categorize transactions. reconcile accounts, organize financial statements, collaborate with your tax accountant, and more.